Pacification of Ukrainians in Eastern Galicia: OUN sabotage campaign

-In July 1930, activists of the extremist Organization of Ukrainian Nationalists (OUN) began sabotage actions, during which warehouses and cereal fields owned by Poles were burned, Polish homes were destroyed, bridges were blown up, state institutions, rail lines and telephone connections were damaged.
+In July 1930, activists of the extremist OUN began sabotage actions, during which warehouses and cereal fields owned by Poles were burned, Polish and Jewish homes were destroyed, bridges were blown up, state institutions, rail lines and telephone connections were damaged.
 The organizer of the action was Yevhen Konovalets.
 Financing was provided and weaponry was illegally smuggled with Weimar German support.

 The main reason behind the sabotage campaign was the mainstream Ukrainian parties' decision to participate in the Polish elections, coupled with Józef Piłsudski's policy of tolerance, which threatened the OUN's position in Ukrainian society.
 The organization reacted by adopting a tactic designed to radicalize Ukrainian public opinion and block any form of compromise with Polish authorities.
 The OUN used terrorism and sabotage in order to force the Polish government into reprisals so fierce that they would cause the more moderate Ukrainian groups ready to negotiate with the Polish state to lose support.
 OUN directed its violence not only against the Poles but also against all Ukrainians wishing for a peaceful settlement of the Polish-Ukrainian conflict.

 Over time, local Ukrainians, many of whom saw the Poles as occupiers of their land, joined the action.
 Offices of the Polish paramilitary Riflemen's Association were burned, as were the stands of the popular trade fairs in Lwów (Lviv).
 Government offices and mail trucks were attacked.
 This situation lasted until September, with some sporadic incidents happening as late as November.
 Between July and November 1930, there were 197 cases of terrorist and sabotage activities.
 The vast majority, 172 incidents, were directed against private civilian property, mostly belonging to Polish and Jewish civilians, only 25 cases involved state-owned property, this shows that the violent acts were mostly aimed at terrorizing civilian population, while attacks on state infrastructure accounted for only a small portion of the total.
 The terror action was limited to Galicia, and did not take place in Volhynia.